I am Joyce Crellen Donahue Frederick …

 - I won an honorable mention at The Beacon Hill Art Walk.

-- I exhibited her work at Gallery 53 in Gloucester for many years.
+- I exhibited my work at Gallery 53 in Gloucester for many years.

-- You can now see my works in person at Bungalow in Chatham, MA, or by appointment at her studio in Centerville, MA.
+- You may now see my works in person by appointment at my studio in Centerville, MA.

 Then I bought my dream home with a studio on Cape Cod.

-Some of my favorite subjects are people and places that I visit, landscapes, and seascapes around Cape Cod.
-Every year I publish a calendar with 13 favorite paintings.
+Some of my favorite subjects are people and places that I visit, and landscapes and seascapes around Cape Cod.
+Every year I publish a calendar with 12 favorite paintings from that year.
 Watch for my next edition which will be on sale here on my website.

 You can contact me here on my Contact page.

-And here is a tour of my studio:
+And here is a tour of my Dunstable studio: